BlogVisas and Residency

 Health Insurance — The Rule That Catches Everyone Off Guard

-Here's the change that nobody in those Facebook groups seems to have updated their advice for: as of 2022, holders of M visas cannot access the public EPS health system.
+Here's the change that nobody in those Facebook groups seems to have updated their advice for: as of 2022, holders of M visas cannot access the public EPS health system, and pensionados generally cannot affiliate to EPS as pensionados.

-Before 2022, long-term expats on M visas could affiliate with EPS and pay contributions like Colombian employees — typically $50–$100/month depending on income level.
+Before 2022, long-term expats on M visas could affiliate with EPS and pay contributions like Colombian employees.
 It was popular.
 Many retirees I've spoken to used it for years without complaints.
-Then Cancillería changed the rules for new M visa holders: you must carry private health insurance for the entire duration of your stay.
+Then Cancillería changed the rules for new M visa holders: you must carry all-risk private health insurance valid in national territory, including repatriation, for the entire duration of your stay.
+A Colombian EPS does not satisfy this requirement.
 End of story.

 Your policy needs to cover medical services within Colombia and include a medical repatriation clause.
 Blanket travel insurance policies usually don't meet these requirements for multi-year stays.
 You need an international health plan or a long-stay expat policy specifically.
 For further context on how health insurance works for foreigners here, the EPS breakdown is at: /eps-health-insurance-foreigners-colombia/.